tinko92/tinko92.github.io/_posts/2019-08-24-work-product.markdown

 The second is an image of 1,000 uniformy distributed points sampled in the boundaries of Germany.
 <img src="/images/random_germany.svg" width="720px" height="720px">

+All SVG files in this blog post are licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
+The airport data in the Voronoi Diagram example is derived from the airports.dat from openflights.org.

 [project]: https://summerofcode.withgoogle.com/projects/#5605229809106944
 [gsoc-repo]: https://github.com/BoostGSoC19/geometry